Milan says no to all outdoor smoking in Italy’s toughest ban

-Smokers in Italy’s financial and fashion capital of Milan risk being fined for lighting up on city streets or crowded public areas, after the country’s toughest ban comes into effect Wednesday.
+Smokers in Italy’s financial and fashion capital of Milan risk being fined for lighting up on city streets or crowded public areas, after the country’s toughest ban came into effect on Wednesday.

-Those who defy the new prohibition in the polluted northern Italian city could be fined between 40 to 240 euros ($41 to $249), a punishment that does not sit well with all residents.
+Those who defy the new prohibition in the polluted northern Italian city could be fined between 40 and 240 euros ($41 to $249), a punishment that does not sit well with all residents.

-“The new law is excessive in my opinion.
-I agree not to smoke indoors, not to smoke near an elderly person or a child, but banning smoking outdoors for me somewhat limits a person’s freedom,” local plumber Morgan Ishak, 46, told AFP ahead of the ban.
+“I think this measure is excessive.
+As long as we are talking about an indoor place, I agree. because (smoking) can be bothersome and it is not healthy,” sales clerk Myrian Illiano, 21, told AFP.

+“But if we are talking about an open place, I don’t see why one should be restricted.”

 Milan’s air quality ordinance, passed in 2020 by the city council, called for progressively stricter bans on smoking.